The Glass Factory Jacksonville Wedding Guide

 Summer Heat Consideration

-The Glass Factory acknowledges AC challenges during summer months (Memorial Day through Labor Day).
-If you're planning a summer wedding, discuss cooling options with the venue or consider a spring/fall date.
+The building is climate controlled, but several couples have reported it runs warm in peak summer (Memorial Day through Labor Day).
+If you're planning a large summer wedding, discuss cooling options with the venue or consider a spring/fall date.

 Full-Day Access is Generous